Mustachedom/md-drugs/readme.md

 - I used [Samuel's development](https://fivem.samueldev.shop/) Christmas script global states and prop spawning (with permission obtained prior to release) in the development process.

+- [Jim's Tebex](https://jimathy666.tebex.io/) for putting out open source resources that I was able to break and fix and learn how to code.

+- [jixeltay](https://jixeltay.tebex.io/category/scripts) for putting out banger after banger.
+These people help the community learn so much more.

 - Shout out to [STACHY225](https://babiczind.tebex.io/category/2103836) for working out the meth network animations!